Reducing the risk of cancer in vulnerable communities

 - Low income/low socioeconomic status individuals are more likely to die from cancer and be diagnosed with cancer at later stages than those with higher incomes.

 Refugee populations are at higher risk for cancers more prevalent in developing countries.

 White women get breast cancer more often, but African-American women die more often from the disease.

 Residents of rural areas have higher rates of lung, cervical and colon cancer than people in cities.

 In 2019-2020, Office of Community Outreach & Engagement reached nearly 13,000 individuals through 450 presentations, cancer screenings and educational events tailored to underserved and high-need populations in both rural and urban areas.

-Hope Lives Here: Roswell Park in Our Community 2021
+Together We Thrive: Roswell Park in Our Community 2023

-The CICR launched in January 2020 with a simple and ambitious goal: to reduce the impact of cancer on indigenous communities regionally, nationally and internationally.
+The department launched in January 2020 with a simple and ambitious goal: to reduce the impact of cancer on indigenous communities regionally, nationally and internationally.

 Cancer science education & training

 We’re committed to training the next generation of research scientists to develop expertise in all areas of cancer health disparities.
 Trainees in Roswell Park’s Cancer Prevention PhD track study closely with Health Disparities program members and participate in all phases of basic and translational research.